When Do I Need to See a Pulmonologist?

 Table of Contents:

 What is a lungs specialist?

-A lungs specialist is a medical doctor with training and expertise in pulmonology, which is a medical specialty within the field of internal medicine.
-As such, a lungs specialist is also referred to as a pulmonologist.
+A lung specialist is a medical doctor with training and expertise in pulmonology, which is a medical specialty within the field of internal medicine.
+As such, a lung specialist is also referred to as a pulmonologist.
 Pulmonologists specialize in diagnosing and treating illnesses of the respiratory system, which includes the bronchi, bronchioles, trachea, larynx, pharynx, lungs, and other organs that exchange oxygen and carbon dioxide.

 Pulmonologists complete four years of medical school followed by three years in an internal medicine residency to acquire more experience.
 After the internal medicine residency, they are then eligible to take a board certification exam through the American Board of Internal Medicine (ABIM).
 Once the residency is complete, a pulmonologist must take several years of specialized training as a fellow in pulmonary medicine before passing specialty exams to receive a board certification in pulmonary medicine through the ABIM.

 Our board-certified pulmonologist at Dr. Luis Mesa, MD, has multiple board certifications in internal medicine, sleep medicine, critical care medicine, and pulmonary medicine, in addition to over 20 years of experience.
 As such, he is a certified lung specialist!

 There are several different symptoms or situations that call for a visit to a pulmonologist.
 As such, you should consider making an appointment with a pulmonologist if you are experiencing any of the following symptoms: